JoepKockelkorn/joepkockelkorn.com/content/blog/loaders-in-angular.md

 );
 ```

-Another difference between Remix and React Router is that the latter does not
+Another difference is that React Router does not provide a type-safe API (yet)
-provide a type-safe API (yet) using a generic argument, so a typecast will be
-needed to make Typescript happy.
+using a generic argument, so a typecast will be needed to make Typescript happy.
 [There is an ongoing discussion about that](https://github.com/remix-run/react-router/discussions/9854).

-Using the retrieved data is the same in React Router as in Remix, using the
+React Router uses the same mechanism for **using** the data as Remix, via the
 [`useLoaderData`](https://reactrouter.com/en/main/hooks/use-loader-data) hook:

 ```typescript